grellyd/grellyddotcom/content/about/_index.md

 @grellyd most places online.

-I'm a late twenty-something who likes working on his laptop and adventuring outside.
+I'm an early thirty-something who likes working on his laptop and adventuring outside.
 I'm always looking for my next adventure.

 If you are looking for my C.V. jump to my [resume](/resume).

-I currently work for [1Password](https://1password.com/) as a Tech Lead on the User Lifecycle & Growth (ULG) team.
+I currently work for [1Password](https://1password.com/) as a Senior Developer - Backend on the Provisioning team.
 This means I:
  - Solve hard technical problems
  - Deliver large multi-domain projects on time
  - Translate business requirements into technical requirements